Everything (nearly) you wanted to know

 Some of our students go on to technical schools, private colleges, and the armed forces as well.
 Ultimately, there is no typical graduate and we are proud of all of our students.

 The very foundation of our program requires that teachers be experts in their subject areas, not just able to follow a pre-made curriculum.
 We have carefully recruited teachers with experience and a proven ability to develop curriculum and teach in this type of format.
-Our French, and Drama teacher has worked as a successful photojournalist with Masters degrees in International Studies and Education, our Biology teacher taught for over 30 years at Ponderosa High School and is considered the top science teacher in the county.
 Our Spanish teacher, originally from Latin America received her Master's degree in Spanish from the University of California, Santa Barbara.
 Our Physics and Math Teacher earned her Chemistry degree from UC Davis.
-The list goes on.
+Our Japanese teacher resided and taught at our sister school in Nagado Japan for eleven years.
+Our English students consistently score at the very highest levels in the State due in large part to our quality staff.
 We are committed to bringing our students the very best educational instruction possible.

 Since the dawn of man, people have been teaching other people.
 Usually, there is a goal in mind on what one would want the learner to accomplish.
 The State Standards and Testing are really just about holding schools accountable.
 From a school perspective, we make sure that our classes cover the content in the Standards.
 However, we do not "teach to the test." .
 Our Algebra class is designed to prepare students for Advanced Algebra 2, our Advanced Algebra 2 class prepares students for Pre-Calculus, our Pre-Calculus prepares students for college Calculus.
 The same pattern is true for all of our courses - we are preparing students for higher learning.
 By doing so, our courses exceed the state standards.